 About this Site

 The Practice Research Portal is a research and educational resource set up to support Practice Research across RMIT and in other Universities, nationally and internationally.
-The site has been developed by the School of Architecture and Design at RMIT University, and builds on the PhD program developed in that School over three decades.
+The site has been developed by the School of Architecture and Urban Design at RMIT University, and builds on the PhD program developed in that School over three decades.
 This portal offers an ever growing video archive, a research strategies course, key publications and PRS event information.
 A series of significant research projects and an extensive network of partners have informed and supported the development of Practice Research as documented and described by this portal.

 What is Practice Research?